Azure/azureml-examples/website/README.md

 ## Deployment

-This repo has GitHub actions in place that automate deployment.
-If you are interested in how deployment works then read on :-)
+This repo has GitHub actions in place that automate deployment by watching the `website` branch.
+If you are interested in how deployment works then read on!

 ### GitHub Actions